pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-infrastructure-as-code-on-digital-ocean/index.md

 ---
-# Name of the webinar.
+# Name of the event, <= 60 characters
-title: "Getting Started with Infrastructure as Code on DigitalOcean"
+title: Getting Started with Infrastructure as Code on DigitalOcean
-meta_desc: "In this hands-on workshop, you will learn how to stand up basic services using Infrastructure as Code through a series of hands-on labs."
+meta_desc: In this hands-on workshop, you will learn how to stand up basic services using Infrastructure as Code through a series of hands-on labs.
+meta_image:

 # A featured webinar will display first in the list.
 featured: false

-# If the video is pre-recorded or live.
-pre_recorded: true

-# If the video is part of the PulumiTV series.
-Setting this value to true will list the video in the "PulumiTV" section.
-pulumi_tv: false

-# The preview image will be shown on the list page.
-preview_image: ""

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false